azqajafardev/researchflow-ai/README.md

 - 🤖 **Supports more models**: Uses plain prompts instead of newer, less widely supported features like Structured Outputs.
 This ensures to work with more providers that haven't caught up with the latest OpenAI capabilities.
 - 🐳 **Docker support**: Deploy in your environment in one-line command
 - 🔧 **Server Mode**: Deploy with environment variables, no need for users to configure API keys
+- 🔎 **Evidence and follow-ups**: Inspect source excerpts from report citations, then research a finding further and update related passages while keeping the original report in history
+- 🎯 **Focused search**: Separate queries from time and source filters, check result relevance, and retry once with a revised query when evidence is insufficient

 Currently available providers: